jenlin5368/Assignment-1/README.md

 **Hamburger Icon with a different function:**
 ![](https://jenlin5368.github.io/Assignment-1/ham2.jpg)
 **#5: Error prevention**, Severity Rating: 0
 To prevent a common error like accidentlly pressing the end run button, another button pops up to ask the users if they meant to press that button.
 This prevents accidental button pushes from occuring.
 They also make users fill out all fields of a running entry to ensure that there are not empty running logs.
-**Running Log Errors:**
+**Running Log:**
 ![](https://jenlin5368.github.io/Assignment-1/error.PNG)
 **#6: Recognition rather than recall**, Severity Rating: 0
 This app automatically keeps track of users past runs and times, so users don't have to remember what their best times are and if they improved or not.
 For manual running entries they also provide specific information to fill in so users don't have to think of what they need to write down.